 The UH department forwards its portion of the EB-1 request packet to the HR specialist for the college/school/unit.
 The HR specialist reviews these documents and attaches any additional documents.

-The HR specialist sends the complete request packet to an Immigration Specialist at FSIS.
+The HR specialist sends the complete hard copy request packet to an Immigration Specialist at FSIS.

 Step 3: FSIS processing